Skip to main content

 dbt --help

-dbt login appears in the dbt --help available commands list:
+dbt login and dbt license appear in the dbt --help available commands list:

 Available Commands: